blossomin/blossomin.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!

-I am a junior student at [Computer Science](https://cs.pku.edu.cn/) Department in [Peking University](https://pku.edu.cn).
+I am a senior student at [Computer Science](https://cs.pku.edu.cn/) Department in [Peking University](https://www.pku.edu.cn).
 I have worked on Database and Computer Architecture.
-Now I'm fascinated by Storage System, Computer Network, and Distributed Computing.
-Building system is enjoyable!
+I will work on cloud computing system, especially serverless computing!

 News:
 ======
+* 01/2022.
+I will join Alibaba Cloud in Feb!
 * 07/2021.
 No news for now!